frankiem-4/drone-strike-explorer/README.md

 ## How Requirements Are Met

-**Pages built through build process (at least 3)** — 5 pages total: Home, All Strikes, Strike Detail, Map Data, and Countries.
+*Pages built through build process (at least 3)* 5 pages total: Home, All Strikes, Strike Detail, Map Data, and Countries.
 All built with Astro at build time.

-**Use of GitHub** — This repo, all code versioned here.
+**Use of GitHub** This repo, all code versioned here.

-**Data that drives site generation** — The dronestre.am API provides all strike data.
+**Data that drives site generation** The dronestre.am API provides all strike data.
 Astro fetches it at build time and generates ~600+ static pages from it.

-**Automated deployment** — Using GitHub Pages with a GitHub Actions workflow that builds and deploys on every push to main.
+**Automated deployment** Using GitHub Pages with a GitHub Actions workflow that builds and deploys on every push to main.

-**"Go deeper" aspect** — Leaflet.js interactive maps on every strike detail page (see below).
+**"Go deeper" aspect** Leaflet.js interactive maps on every strike detail page (see below).

 ---